b. 1985, USA. Jessie is an Atlanta native, currently based in Iraqi Kurdistan.

-Jessie is an Atlanta native, graduated from Georgia College & State University in 2008.
+Jessie graduated from Georgia College & State University in 2008.
 In 2011, she attended The Aegean Center for the Fine Arts in Paros, Greece.
-Last year, she returned to The Aegean Center for a brief residency.
+In 2016 she returned to The Aegean Center for a brief residency.

 Jessie began shooting in 2006 during college—the same year my mother’s brain tumor recurred, causing her extreme physical handicaps and hinderances in communication and mental awareness.
 Unprompted, she began documenting her parents' struggle that continued a further seven years.
 Both she and her parents needed to be understood; she quickly saw the camera’s power to do that.
 Photography has a unique way of explaining people, places, stories, and struggles—which can bring justice or give a voice to the unheard.

 That is why she's continued shooting since 2006—and why today she feels compelled to go to difficult places and share stories of those who are kind enough to let her into their lives.